megahertz/mg-model/README.md

-on(event, handler)                          | Attach a handler on the event. emit(event, data)                           | Emit the event each(iterator)                              | A shortcut for forEach() method append(array, prepare=false):this           | Appends records, wrap each record to $model class if necessary.
-If prepare=true pass the data through prepare() method appendResource(resource):Promise            | Loads data from promise and call append(data, true) when finish filterExp(expression, scope):BaseCollection | Like filter() but evaluate expression instead of iterator.
+on(event, handler)                          | Attach a handler on the event. emit(event, data)                           | Emit the event each(iterator)                              | A shortcut for forEach() method append(array, prepare=false):this           | Appends records, wrap each record to a $model class if necessary.
+If prepare=true pass the data through prepare() method appendResource(resource):Promise            | Loads data from promise and call append(data, true) when finish filterExp(expression, scope):BaseCollection | Like filter() but evaluate an expression instead of iterator.
 See the 'Simple Model' example oneExp(expression, scope):BaseCollection    | Like filterExp() but returns only first item byId(id):BaseModel                          | Find record by calling getId() on each toObject():Object                           | Return Object keyed by id